xapple/forest_puller/NOTES.md

   - We make a simplifying assumption that the wood basic density in dry weight/m3 is equal to the average in this table: 450
   - See https://www.unece.org/fileadmin/DAM/timber/publications/DP-49.pdf
   - To go from over to under: 0.88 conversion factor.
 See UNEC.

-* Add Malta and Cyprus to countries available

-* Write up introduction and methods

 * Make a total of all EU countries